dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 python3 partition_graph.py --dataset ogb-product --num_parts 4 --balance_train --balance_edges --output ~/dgl_data
 ```

+Users can find the partitioned data in `~/dgl_data` folder.

-### Step 2: copy the partitioned data to the cluster
+### Step 2: copy the partitioned data and files to the cluster

-DGL provides a script for copying partitioned data to the cluster.
+DGL provides a script for copying partitioned data and files to the cluster.
 The command below copies partition data
 to the machines in the cluster.
 The configuration of the cluster is defined by `ip_config.txt`,
 The data is copied to `~/graphsage/ogb-product` on each of the remote machines. `--part_config`
 specifies the location of the partitioned data in the local machine (a user only needs to specify